Which city is cheaper, Sacramento or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Sacramento and New Orleans are popular destinations to visit in the summer with plenty of activities.
-Most visitors come to New Orleans for the music scene and the family-friendly experiences during these months.
+Most visitors come to New Orleans for the city activities, the music scene, and the family-friendly experiences during these months.
+Also, the summer months attract visitors to Sacramento because of the family-friendly experiences.

 In the summer, New Orleans is a little warmer than Sacramento.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and Sacramento is about 76°F (24°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and Sacramento averages at about 76°F (24°C).

 It's quite sunny in Sacramento.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives less sunshine than Sacramento during summer.
 New Orleans gets 264 hours of sunny skies, while Sacramento receives 439 hours of full sun in the summer.